Sharing the Good News of Jesus and

 We are a Church plant that is all about making disciples.
 One of the ways that we do this is through Church planting.
 We are praying for the Lord to lead us to locations to plant new Churches.
 If you have an area that you would like to see a Church planted in, your first step is to begin to pray.
 Pray that the Lord of the Mission City will send labourers as the fields are white unto harvest.
 (Matt.
 9:37-38)

-This year we have partnered along with Mission City Mississauga to help plant Hope Church Toronto North:
+We have partnered along with Hope Mississauga to help plant Hope Church Toronto North:

 On the Global front we partner with the Great Commission Collective (GCC) to plant Churches around the world.

-Currently we are involved in Cap Haiten as well we have several Missionaries involved in global missions along with Compassion Canada and GALCOM:
+Stay tuned for some upcoming details of some new partnerships and initiatives that we are currently working on.
+We also have several Missionaries involved in global missions along with Compassion Canada and GALCOM:

 Galcom provides durable technical equipment for communicating the Gospel worldwide.

 Please pray for the vulnerable homeless folks in our community, an often overlooked and under serviced population in times of the current COVID-19 Pandemic.

 Additional closures to encourage social distancing have impacted this population greatly as they are unable to access the safe daytime spaces they would typically use.
 Specifically:

 Due to Covid-19, many of the community meal programs have closed and/or have been altered to “take out only”.
 This creates some concern around food supply for those who rely on these programs daily.
 In inclement weather, knowing there is a space to go and sit for a few hours and eat was valuable.